seeq12/seeq-addon-templates/README.md

 - `addon update` - This command updates the Add-on project in the specified directory with the latest version of the Add-on Example Generator and the updated answers from the user without recreating the existing virtual environment.
+- `addon --help` - This command displays the available commands and options.

 ## Creating a new Add-on project
 To create a new Add-on project, follow these steps: